 All Patrons are acknowledged in the Library's Annual Report and on the Library website.
 Additionally, all Bronze, Silver, Gold, Platinum and Principal Patrons are recognised on an Honour Board in the Library.

-The support we receive from individuals and organisations helps the Library to ensure that its collections are comprehensive and accessible.
+The support we receive from individuals and organisations helps us to ensure our collections are comprehensive and accessible.
 This benefits the whole community.
-Whether its is directed towards the Treasures Gallery, the digitisation of Australian newspapers or the conservation of collection items, this generous support is invaluable and we appreciate it very much.
+Whether directed towards the Treasures Gallery, the digitisation of Australian newspapers or the conservation of collection items, this generous support is invaluable and we very much appreciate it.